 Ground covers, Herbs, Perennials

-Native to Turkey, Cyprus.
+Native to Turkey and Cyprus.
 Sprawling plant with grayish green leaves about 1 1/4 in. long; reaches 2 ft. tall in bloom.
 It spreads by rhizomes and arching stems that root at the joints to form a dense clump 2–3 ft. wide.
 Branching, airy clusters of 1/2-in., tubular pink or purple flowers and small purplish bracts appear from late spring to fall.
-Useful as bank or ground cover.
+Useful as a bank cover or groundcover.